apjanco/PH_article/README.md

 ```python
 displacy.render(doc, jupyter=True, style="ent")
 ```
 With statistical models, you can also use displacy to create an useful visualization of the relationships between words in the text.
 Just use `style='dep'` To generate this visualization.
-Displacy visualization can also be saved as a file for use elsewhere.
 ```python
 displacy.render(doc, jupyter=True, style="dep")
 ```